 - Test your audio equipment before you begin.

-- If you're recording on your phone, use an auxiliary cable from your phone directly into a recording device.
+- If you're recording on your phone, connect an auxiliary cable from your phone directly into a recording device.

-- Connect the microphone via an external line return (XLR) cable.
+- Connect the microphone via an external line return, or the XLR cable.
 Don't rely on conference software for audio.

 REMEMBER!